 Paul Madden (Chair)

 In 2005 Paul and his wife Barbara founded Bright Futures Child Aid and Development Fund, a Christian aid and development agency through which they are involved in community development projects in India, Kenya, Pakistan and Uganda.
+In retirement Paul continues to make a major contribution as the Bright Futures CEO (voluntary position).

 In 2001 Paul was awarded the Centenary Medal for service to the community.
 More recently he was awarded a Member (AM) of the General Division of the Order of Australia in the 2016 Queen's Birthday Honours for significant service to the community of South Australia, particularly to social welfare and humanitarian organisations, and to philanthropy.
 His academic qualifications include a Master's Degree in Alternative Dispute Resolution.